-Follow the recommended age ranges on toy packages.
+- Follow the recommended age ranges on toy packages.
 Toys that are too advanced could pose a safety hazard.
-For young children who still put items in their mouth make sure toys have a sturdy construction and don’t have small, potentially loose parts, eyes or buttons that could pose a choking hazard.
+If a young child still puts items in their mouth, make sure the toys have a sturdy construction and don’t have small, potentially loose parts, eyes or buttons that could pose a choking hazard.

-Keep the gift-opening area tidy.
+- Keep the gift-opening area tidy.
 Immediately discard plastic wrappings, including broken or uninflated balloons, to reduce choking risks to young children and animals.
-Never throw wrapping paper or packing material into fireplaces ether due to the high flammability of product packaging.
+Also, never throw wrapping paper or packing material into fireplaces.

-Know where you’re shopping.
-Temporary holiday shops often sell illegally imported toys that unlikely meet strict toy safety requirements.
+- Know where you’re shopping.
+Temporary holiday shops often sell illegally imported toys that are unlikely to meet strict toy safety requirements.
 “Knock-off” goods may have low prices, but may not be made to proper safety standards and can be dangerous.

-Think about appropriateness of gifts.
-Replica toys like weapons may not be the safest option for young children, and can be scary for adults as well.
+- Think about appropriateness of gifts.
+Replica toys like weapons may not be the safest option for young children.
 Be aware of how the gift will be used and do research on potential recalls or product faults that other consumers may have reported.

 All of us at Hupy and Abraham wish you a safe and happy holiday that we hope won’t be disturbed by an accident.
 But, if for any reason you or a loved one is injured by an unsafe gift this holiday, please contact the personal injury attorneys at Hupy and Abraham, for a free consultation and to ensure that you receive proper compensation for your injuries, at 800-800-5678.